The Story Behind My Investment in Porpoise

 If you’re an investor and want to inquire on Porpose’s upcoming fundraising then shoot me an email at email@example.com

 Paul Ortchanian is a problem-solver by nature.
 He helps rapidly scaling early-stage startups craft their Business models, Revenue Streams, Product Strategy, User Experience and Data Science approaches.
 He also helps middle market and scrappy companies generate new product strategies for significant, sustainable growth.
 Paul focus on marketplaces, AI/ML, AdTech, emerging tech and companies addressing complex social challenges.

-, running product for a disruptive Bay Area startup or leading Operations and Engineering for a global organization, he acquired the breadth of experience to find the common denominators to make businesses successful.
+By founding Bain Public, running product for a disruptive Bay Area startup or leading Operations and Engineering for a global organization, he acquired the breadth of experience to find the common denominators to make businesses successful.

 1 Survey conducted by IBM Global Business Services, through the IBM Institute for Business Value